By Chet Yarbrough

 Anna Burns’ “Milkman” touches on Ireland’s conflict over independence.
 Though the story is set in Ireland’s period of conflict, the books fundamental message is “words matter”.

 “Words matter” is a timely subject in the era of President Trump’s America.
 President Trump is a showman with no moral compass.
 Appearing to be what his constituency wants is his “reason for being”.
+The consequence of Trump’s words increases extremist actions on both the left and right.

 Burns tells the story of an 18-year-old girl, a middle child of a presumably Catholic family, who is defined by other people.
+She is influenced by others because of their words and the examples they set.

 This is an old story; philosophically revealed by David Reisman in a 1950s book, “The Lonely Crowd”.